 Mixing grapeseed oil with essential oils, like frankincense or lavender, might make your skin extra soft.
 Put a few drops of juniper, frankincense, and lavender together in an ounce of grapeseed oil for a mask and leave it on for 10 minutes for a relaxing, spa-like treatment.

 You can also purchase grapeseed oil extract in a liquid or capsule form.
 Taking grapeseed oil orally may improve your skin’s appearance if you take it consistently for a period of several weeks.

-Grapeseed oil needs more study before we fully understand the benefits it can have for skin.
-But the research we have seen indicates that it’s a powerful, promising ingredient that can improve your skin’s appearance and reduce some signs of aging with little risk.
+Grapeseed oil needs to be studied more before we fully understand the benefits it can have for skin.
+But the research currently available indicates that it’s a powerful, promising ingredient that can improve your skin’s appearance and reduce some signs of aging with little risk of side effects.